NouFuS/Auto-French-Subs/README.md

-# Automatic Video to French SRT
+# Automatic English Video to French SRT

-Create French subtitles directly from a video file. (also possible to skip the translation to obtain the raw english subtitles)
+Create French subtitles directly from a video file with English audio. (also possible to skip the translation to obtain the raw english subtitles)

 ## Quality:
 * English transcript: Good